island-is/island.is/apps/services/auth/personal-representative-public/README.md

 ## Access

-The PublicAPI is only accessible through X-Road security servers and only to machine clients with specific scope
+The Public API is accessible only through X-Road security servers and exclusively to machine clients with a specific scope.

 ### Scope